 - Allowing remote access to your PC while away from home

-- Accessing a personal games or media server set up on your LAN
+- Letting you Access personal games or media servers set up on your LAN

 Port forwarding and torrenting

-Seeding is also considered good netiquette, because without seeding nobody would be able to download anything!
+Seeding is also considered good netiquette, because nobody would be able to download anything without it.
 Torrenting is, after all, also called file-sharing for a reason!

 If the other downloader is not also behind a download a NAT firewall, then no problem.
 You can seed to them.
 When both parties are behind a NAT firewall, however, this is not possible as neither party can initiate a connection!